-These log cabin building tips are a collection of ideas and advice that I’ve picked up over the years building log homes in
+These log cabin building tips are a collection of ideas and advice that I’ve picked up over the years building log homes in western North Carolina.

 The tips included are just a few of the extra things I like to include as a contractor when building a home to try and make the result as maintenance-free as possible.
 For other money-saving ideas, check out our page on log cabin design tips and our page on saving money with cabin kits.

 It may be a staircase made of half logs, or a stone fireplace design, or exterior siding shingles made of bark, or an interior door built of red cedar or wrought iron railings.